-- Patients aged 80 years or above should be treated with a daily dose of 220mg taken as one 110mg capsule twice daily - Patients between 75-80 years should be treated with a daily dose of 300mg taken as one 150mg capsule twice daily.
-A dose of 220mg taken as one 110mg capsule twice daily can be individually considered, at the discretion of the physician, when the thromboembolic risk is low and the bleeding risk is high - In patients who receive dabigatran etexilate concomitantly with verapamil, dosing should be reduced to 220mg taken as one 110mg capsule twice daily - For patients with gastritis, oesophagitis, or gastroesophageal reflux, the dose of 220mg given as one 110mg capsule twice daily may be considered

-For patients with moderate renal impairment (creatinine clearance [CrCL] 30-50mL/min), the recommended dose of Pradaxa® is 300mg taken as one 150mg capsule twice daily.
-However, for patients with high risk of bleeding, a dose reduction of Pradaxa® to 220mg taken as one 110mg capsule twice daily should be considered
+- Patients aged 80 years or above - Patients who receive Pradaxa® concomitantly with verapamil

+Reduced daily dose of 220mg (taken as one 110mg capsule twice daily) should be considered for:

+- Patients between 75-80 years.
+These patients should be treated with a daily dose of 300mg taken as one 150mg capsule twice daily.
+However a dose of 220mg taken as one 110mg capsule twice daily can be individually considered, at the discretion of the physician, when the thromboembolic risk is low and the bleeding risk is high - Patients with gastritis, oesophagitis, or gastroesophageal reflux - Patients with moderate renal impairment (creatinine clearance [CrCL] 30-50mL/min).
+The recommended dose of Pradaxa® is 300mg taken as one 150mg capsule twice daily.
+However, for patients with high risk of bleeding, a dose reduction of Pradaxa® to 220mg taken as one 110mg capsule twice daily should be considered - Other patients at increased risk of bleeding (see overleaf)